Phylliidae: Tribes, genera and species

 Since 2021, in addition to morphological, molecular genetic studies have also increasingly been included in clarification of the phylogeny of Phylliidae.
 Their results show the general relationship between the genera, but when comparing female and male representatives, they do not yet provide a clear phylogenetic picture of the recent genera.

 Cladograms of the Phylliidae species determined on the basis of molecular genetics analysis and morphological investigations according to Cumming and Le Tirant (2022):

-The Phasmida Species File (V. 5.0) lists the following genera in two tribes:
+The Phasmida Species File lists the following genera in two tribes: